apache/helix/.github/pull_request_template.md

 (List the names of added unit/integration tests)

-- [ ] The following is the result of the "mvn test" command on the appropriate module:
+- The following is the result of the "mvn test" command on the appropriate module:

-(Before CI test pass, please copy & paste the result of "mvn test")
+(If CI test fails due to known issue, please specify the issue and test PR locally.
+Then copy & paste the result of "mvn test" to here.)

 ### Documentation (Optional)